githin27/DIAG_CV/README.md

     ├── requirements.txt

 ```
+The command for training and testing is provided based on this directory structure.
+You can also download the code from the drive [Folder Name](your-google-drive-folder-link)
 # CNN + Tranformer
 To train the code either can pass the dataset and the number of epochs:
 ```bash